 Soon after its launch, in 2007, a Technical and Award Committee comprising architects, designers, and engineers was set up by the Council to evaluate the applicability of a green building rating system adapted to suit the weather conditions in the UAE.
+Headed by ARUP representative, Mr. Jeffrey Willis, it was the most active committee in the Council as more members were interested in discussions relating to the technical side of green buildings.
 The Committee preferred to emulate the guidelines established by LEED for New Construction.
 Consultations with the US Green Building Council (USGBC) resulted in a prototype guideline drafted as LEED Emirates.
 The draft was completed in nine months and showcased the enthusiasm of its contributors, while also pointing out the underlying impetus among local professionals to rectify the obvious and egregious regulatory oversight within the building industry that had led to a rise in the UAE's ecological footprint.
 The project never reached completion as USGBC decided to change course and establish regional credits instead.